Mastodon Feed Widget for Website. No-code, ActivityPub - Poper

 Stop fighting per-instance Mastodon embeds

 Poper takes 90 seconds to embed and works across every Fediverse instance.
-Free plan, no credit card.
+Start from your Poper workspace.

 Free plan available forever